-(ii) are of a value of less than $50 000;
+(ii) are of a value of less than $500 000;

-(h) acts and activities (other than those specified in regulation 3(2)) that do not involve the erection, construction, demolition, alteration or carrying out of any building, excavation, or other works, in, on, over or under land or waters;
+(h) acts and activities that do not involve the erection, construction, demolition, alteration or carrying out of any building, excavation, or other works, in, on, over or under land or waters;

 (i) fire hazard reduction (other than fire hazard reduction referred to in paragraph (j)), including the creation of access tracks for the purpose of fire hazard reduction;

-(j) fire control in the course of fighting a fire, including the making of fire breaks, providing access, burning or other means used to reduce fire hazards.
+(j) fire control in the course of fighting a fire, including the making of fire breaks, providing access, burning or other means used to reduce fire hazards;

+(k) maintenance dredging in waters in the Riverpark or development control area;

+(l) scientific studies.

+[Regulation 4 amended in Gazette 28 Aug 2012 p.
+4133.]

 5. Development that may be approved by Trust

-The following works, acts and activities are prescribed for the purposes of section 85(1) of the Act —
+The following works, acts and activities are prescribed for the purposes of section 85(1) —

 (a) works that are not for commercial use and are carried out on private property;